VEINHORN/ScrollGalleryView/README.md

 ### Configuration

-You can specify a bunch of settings during gallery initialization.
+You can specify a bunch of additional settings during gallery initialization.

 |Option|Method|Description|
 |------|------|-----------|